Frequently Asked Questions

 The straight answers customers ask us most.
 Don't see yours?
 Give us a call — we're happy to help.

-How do you decide which tires go in each tier? +
+How does Integrity decide which tires go in each tier? +

 Two things go into every tier decision: the manufacturer's treadlife warranty (how many miles the tire is rated to last) and what we know about the brand and model from real-world experience.